vidhyakrish/rockstar/README.md

-# An Angular 2 + Webpack + TypeScript application
+# An Angular 2 + Webpack + RxJs + TypeScript application

 A web application that connects to an Apple REST web service and returns a list of rock tracks. (currently only HTTP service and component).

-Tracks are retrieved from the following REST service: - https://itunes.apple.com/search?term=rock&media=music
+Tracks are retrieved from the following REST service: - (uses RxJs observables) https://itunes.apple.com/search?term=rock&media=music

 ### Installation